-Portfolio level climate risks We have identified several global macro risks from climate change.
-Some examples We spend time reviewing the potential for climateof these include: increased prevalence of natural disasters, increased conflict and displacement, changing consumer preferences, increased spending by governments related systemic risks across the portfolio.
-To do to fund climate mitigation, increased taxation and debt burdens to fund fiscal this, we use external sources, as well as University expense, increased operating costs of industry and property to facilitate mitigation of Oxford research. strategies, further regulation including carbon pricing, and potential climate litigation.
-All individual investments are thoroughly analysed for potential ESG As with all macro risks, these are a challenge both to measure and mitigate against. risks, including those associated with climate change.
-Our key defences are: - Diversification across asset class, geographies and sector.
+Portfolio level climate risks

+We have identified several global macro risks from climate change.
+Some examples of these include: increased prevalence of natural disasters, increased conflict and displacement, changing consumer preferences, increased spending by governments to fund climate mitigation, increased taxation and debt burdens to fund fiscal expense, increased operating costs of industry and property to facilitate mitigation strategies, further regulation including carbon pricing, and potential climate litigation.

+As with all macro risks, these are a challenge both to measure and mitigate against.
+Our key defences are:

+- Diversification across asset class, geographies and sector.
 Through active management, we have the ability to avoid high risk sectors and geographies with our investment decisions - We are agnostic to benchmarks, so we can avoid high risk areas as opposed to being forced to own them - An explicit focus in our investment process on identifying talent.
 As such we are only exposed to returns produced by specific investment selection.